miozilla/aiflutter/README.md

 ## Objective

-Create a search data store and search app using AI Applications in the Google Cloud console.
+    Created a search data store and search app using Vertex AI Agent Builder in the Google Cloud console.
-Deploy a Reasoning Engine agent using Vertex AI Workbench.
+    Deployed a Reasoning Engine agent using Vertex AI Workbench.
-Use a Python app that integrates with Vertex AI Search and Reasoning Engine agent.
+    Build a Python app that integrates with Vertex AI Search and Reasoning Engine agent.
-Deploy the app to Cloud Run and use it as the backend for a Flutter app.
+    Deployed the app to Cloud Run and use it as the backend for a Flutter app.
-Create and update a Flutter app to use as the frontend chat application.
+    Developed a Flutter chat app and integrated it with the backend service and agent to interact with Gemini.

 ## Integrate AI Agent with Flutter App Using AI Applications